sdispater/pendulum/docs/docs/period.md

 !!!warning

-    Due to its nature (fixed duration between two datetimes), most arithmetic operations will return a `Duration` instead of a `Period`.
+    Due to their nature (fixed duration between two datetimes), most arithmetic operations will return a `Duration` instead of a `Period`.

     ```python